24Shreyaskumar/LyfEZ/DEPLOYMENT.md

 ```

 ### 2.4 Deploy
-- Railway auto-deploys from GitHub
+- Railway auto-deploys from GitHub using the Dockerfile
 - Wait for build to complete
 - Your backend URL will be something like: `https://lyfez-backend.railway.app`